kapetacom/provider-block-service/README.md

 # Service Block Provider
-Provides service blocks to the blockware eco-system.
+Provides service blocks to the kapeta eco-system.

 ---
-For details about Blockware Providers see:
+For details about Kapeta Providers see:

 https://github.com/blockwarecom/provider-documentation